 index_syncdlogs for the most recently created index image whose name contains its creation timestamp.

-feederservice to start feeding current corpus files to indexers (if any)
+feederservice to start feeding current corpus files to indexers (if any).
+At any point of time, you can create the one-time service

 crawler_syncfor sending crawler coprus harvest to